GoogleChrome/web.dev/src/site/content/en/blog/app-history-api/index.md

 {% endAside %}

 The `AppHistory.navigate()` method returns a `Promise`, so the invoker can wait until the transition is complete (or is rejected due to failure or being preempted by another navigation).
-It also has an optional options object, allowing you to `replace` the current URL, set a new immutable `state` (to be made available via `AppHistoryEntry.getState()`), and `AppHistoryNavigateEvent.info`.
+It also has an optional options object which controls how the navigation will occur.
+These options will allow you to `replace` the current URL, set a new immutable `state` (to be made available via `AppHistoryEntry.getState()`), and configure `AppHistoryNavigateEvent.info`.

 The `info` property is worth calling out.
 It allows you to pass transient information about this specific navigation event into the "navigate" handler.